Does home insurance cover roof leaks?

 Will home insurance cover a leaking roof if I live in a flat?

-Cover depends on whether you own or rent the flat.
+Coverage depends on whether you own or rent, and who maintains the property.

 If you own the flat